 - Check out the links.
 Always hover your cursor over any links provided via emails to check out where those links are redirecting you to.

 - Don’t share PII/financial info before you get hired.
 No legitimate company asks for SSN, tax-related data, physical address, bank account numbers or payment card details, etc. before hiring you.
 So, unless you have appeared on the interview in-person or via video call, don’t share any PII with a recruiter over email.

 - Reach out to the contact directly through official channels.
 If you suspect any email that appears to be coming from someone you know, like a colleague, relative, or friend, contact them directly before taking any actions suggested in the email.
 Note: Use other contact information (other than what is listed in the suspected phishing email) to reach them!

 - Provide training to improve your “human firewall.”
 Provide your employees with cyber awareness training.

 - Use email signing certificates.
 Always use email signing certificates to protect your organization and its stakeholders from phishing emails.
 It allows the sender to assert a digital signature on all the outgoing emails and encrypts the email contents.
-It gives assurance to your recipients that email is coming from you/authentic employee of the company, and it is in the same condition at the time it was sent.
+It gives assurance to your recipients that the email is coming from you/an authentic employee of the company, and it is in the same condition at the time it was sent.